innuksa/learn-python-linux-admin/readme.md

-/* python modules that are required for a linux admin for autmation in linux administration */ os subprocess stat
+# python modules that are required for a linux admin for autmation in linux administration
+os

+# sub functions of os module